Frequently Asked Questions (FAQs)

 I AM A FREELANCE JOURNALIST, CAN I STILL APPLY FOR A FELLOWSHIP?

 Yes, we do accept applications from freelance journalists, however they must be working journalists who plan to work as journalists after the Fellowship.
 Unfortunately, we cannot accept applicants with no recent experience or only limited experience of working as a journalist or who have no intention of returning to work as journalists.
+If you are a freelance journalist, we will accept a professional reference from a colleague or higher education tutor.

 HOW LONG ARE THE FELLOWSHIPS?